arun1125/website_template_for_data_professionals/README.md

 # A WEBSITE TEMPLATE FOR DATA PROFESSIONALS TO SHOWCASE THEIR WORK

+# you can run in dev
+uvicorn main:app --reload

 # About
 In the about folder just fill in the details